Call Today to Get Started With Your Visa!

 Risks of Consular Processing

 If you’re an F-1 student transitioning to H-1B, you might wonder: “What happens if my OPT expires before my H-1B start date?”
-That’s where the Cap-Gap Extension comes in—it bridges the gap between the expiration of F-1 status and the start of H-1B status on October 1st.
+That’s where the Cap-Gap Extension comes in and bridges the gap between the expiration of F-1 status and the start of H-1B status on October 1.

-If your employer timely files an H-1B petition with a Change of Status (COS) request, you may continue staying (and in some cases, working) in the U.S. through September 30th of that year.
+If your employer timely files an H-1B petition with a Change of Status (COS) request, you may continue staying (and in some cases, working) in the US through September 30 of that year.
 This allows you to avoid travel risks and maintain your status until your H-1B kicks in.

 However, your eligibility depends on your current status: